IntelliSOFT-Consulting/nginx-proxy/README.md

 # nginx-proxy

 An nginx proxy container for the service Admin UIs.
-It proxies to other services in the docker network and adds SSL.Used for CB-HIPP
+It proxies to other services in the docker network and adds SSL.Used for CB-HIPP Project.